rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 on how the hash function would be used.

-Of course I never mentioned anything related to hash functions, lookup algorithms or statistical distributions to the cashier.
+Of course, I never mentioned anything related to hash functions, lookup algorithms or statistical distributions to the cashier.
 It was a lovely laundry store and I wanted to keep going there.